The Science of Ornithological Fieldwork

 Aims and scope

-Ringing & Migration publishes the following types of articles:
+Ringing & Migration, which is a journal of the British Trust for Ornithology, publishes the following types of articles:

 - Original research papers

-- Short original research papers (around 1500 words in length)
+- Short original research notes (around 1500 words in length)

 - Scientific reviews